-There were 15,484 page views of the New York web page in 2021 and 111,233 page views of the New York web page in 2022.
+There were 335,972 page views of the New York web page.

 PaintCare provides a web page of links to paint calculators from various sources, at www.paintcare.org/paint-calculators.
 These calculators can be used by households and businesses to help them buy the right amount of paint.